Fleury blanks Wild 4-0 as Vegas grabs 3-1 lead in series

 GAME NOTES

-Stone has 16 goals and 17 assists in 31 career games in the playoffs. … Talbot made 14 saves. … Fleury tied Grant Fuhr for fourth place on the NHL’s all-time list with 150 postseason games played by a goalie.
+Stone has 16 goals and 17 assists in 31 career games in the playoffs. … Fleury tied Grant Fuhr for fourth place on the NHL’s all-time list with 150 postseason games played by a goalie. … The Wild never lost more than two straight games during the regular season.

 More AP NHL coverage: https://apnews.com/hub/NHL and https://twitter.com/AP_Sports